[Skip to Content]

 Concessions

-During ticketed events at Coca-Cola Coliseum, we offer in fixed concession stands and other temporary locations throughout the building.
+During ticketed events at Coca-Cola Coliseum, we offer fixed concession stands and other temporary locations throughout the building.
 While openings vary with each event, operational stands open at the same times as the gates.
 Please note that outside food and beverage is not permitted inside Coca-Cola Coliseum.

 Contact Information